mcauleyc/CA4015_Assignment_1/README.md

 My task was to process the data from the Iowa Gambling Task and perform k-means clustering on it.
 I then performed clustering while preserving the privacy of each lab to see if that altered the results in any way.

-The link to the data paper I used, 'Data from 617 Healthy Participants Performing the Iowa Gambling Task: A “Many Labs” Collaboration' is [here] (https://openpsychologydata.metajnl.com/articles/10.5334/jopd.ak/).
+The link to the data paper I used, 'Data from 617 Healthy Participants Performing the Iowa Gambling Task: A “Many Labs” Collaboration' is [here](https://openpsychologydata.metajnl.com/articles/10.5334/jopd.ak/).

 My Jupyter Book is [here](https://www.google.com/).